hsinhinlim/Flatiron-Module-2-Final-Project/README.md

 # Flatiron Module 2 Final Project

 ## Objective
-King County Dataset
+To apply multivariate linear regression on a dataset of residential properties (and their prices) located in King County, Washington

 ## Approach

 ## Contents
 This repository contains:
-1) a Jupyter Notebook (Student.ipynb) which contains the EDA and actual analysis undertaken to reach certain conclusions and recommendations
+1) a Jupyter Notebook (student.ipynb) which contains the EDA and actual analysis undertaken to reach certain conclusions and recommendations;
-2) a pdf of a slide presentation (presentation.pdf), setting out the conclusions and recommendations to a non-technical audience.
+2) a pdf of a slide presentation (presentation.pdf), setting out the conclusions and recommendations to a non-technical audience;
-3)
+3) the dataset of King County housing data (kc_house_data.csv); and
-4)
+4) a geojson file (zip_codes.geojson) setting out the polygon shapes of various King County zipcodes which are in the dataset.
+This is used to draw the choropleth map in the Jupyter notebook

 ## Usage
 Clone the repository and run the Jupyter Notebook